 Deep Learning can produce results that are comparable to and sometimes surpass human expert performance and can do so at a scale no human can match.
 For example, deep learning systems have advanced to the point of matching the accuracy of human experts at identifying cancer in medical images.

-C3 AI provides a scalable platform – the C3 AI® Suite – that supports the application of deep learning to enterprise AI.
+C3 AI provides a scalable platform – the C3 AI® Platform – that supports the application of deep learning to enterprise AI.
 This complete, end-to-end platform enables designing, developing, deploying, and operating enterprise AI applications at industrial scale.
-With the C3 AI Suite, organizations can accelerate development of enterprise AI applications on cloud platforms including AWS and Azure 25-fold and deploy in one-tenth the time of other approaches.
-Because of C3 AI’s revolutionary model-driven architecture, applications developed with the C3 AI Suite can run on any cloud with little or no change to the application code.
+With the C3 AI Platform, organizations can accelerate development of enterprise AI applications on cloud platforms including AWS and Azure 25-fold and deploy in one-tenth the time of other approaches.
+Because of C3 AI’s revolutionary model-driven architecture, applications developed with the C3 AI Platform can run on any cloud with little or no change to the application code.